theandrew168/bronzebeard/README.md

     * Attach GND to GND
     * Attach TX to RX
     * Attach RX to TX
-    * Don't attach VCC (or jump to the 5V input if you want power over via cable)
+    * Don't attach VCC (or jump to the 5V input if you want power via this cable)

 ### Build
 With the virtual environment activated and dependencies installed: